Healthy and safe

 Travel when you want: cancellation conditions

 We monitor the situation day by day and want to make our guests’ holiday planning as flexible as possible.
-For this reason, all Belvita member hotels have adjusted their cancellation conditions so that you can book your next feel-good holiday without worries.
+For this reason, all Belvita member hotels have adjusted their cancellation conditions so that you can book your next feel-good holiday without stressing and worrying about short-term changes to the situation.
 We also recommend that you take out travel cancellation insurance.

 A warm welcome